hemant4494/AI/Home.md

 ### Recent Events

 * "AI for K-12" symposium, October 20, 2018 in Washington, DC, part of the AAAI Fall Symposium series.
 Twitter hashtag [#AI4K12](https://twitter.com/search?q=%23AI4K12&src=typd).
+Details from the symposium will be published here soon.

 ### Resources
 Please use [this form](https://docs.google.com/forms/d/e/1FAIpQLSdn9G93qavpHk2r1xKikm4o0ftcRYGPvPCrKZ8UEWnWbGhFAA/viewform) to submit suggestions to our curated directory of AI for K-12 resources.